eliasva1/Glycine-Quantification-using-TE-Averaged-MRS/README.md

 # Glycine-Quantification-using-TE-Averaged-MRS
-This project explored the use of TE-averaging with the PRESS sequenc to improve detection and quantification of glycine in the thalamus
+This project explored the use of TE-averaging with the PRESS sequence to improve detection and quantification of glycine in the thalamus using a 3 T MRI system.

+MRS data was acquired from healthy participants in the thalamus.
+In order to improve the detection of glycine, the signal from overlapping metabolites must be minimized, thus a TE-averaging approach was applied to the PRESS acquisitions.
+Simulations of metabolite spectra were generated using a MATLAB script in order to fit the participant data in LCModel.
+The resulting metabolite estimates were then analyzed using statistical methods in Python to quantify glycine levels and various other metabolites.
+The analysis showed that further work is required to achieve reliable glycine quantification.